 IT Survival Guide: Document Your Network Now

 If your IT manager had an accident, could someone else do their job?
-They can if you document your critical IT processes.
-Read about how to document the mission-critical IT, and why you must do so before anything happens.
+Yes, if you document your critical IT processes.
+Here's the mission-critical IT to document, and the reasons you must do so before anything happens.

 September 28, 2015